What is type 1 diabetes?

 What happens in type 1 diabetes?

-In people with diabetes, the body’s usual ways of controlling blood sugar (glucose) levels do not work properly, which results in high blood glucose.
+In people with diabetes, the body’s usual ways of controlling blood glucose levels do not work properly, which results in high blood glucose.

-When you eat food, it is digested in your stomach, which then transports any sugar (glucose) — and other nutrients that the food contains — into your blood.
+When you eat food, it is digested in your stomach, which then transports any glucose (a type of sugar) — and other nutrients that the food contains — into your blood.
 The glucose is used by your body as energy for a whole range of important processes, including providing your muscles with energy during exercise.

 Normally, insulin controls the amount of glucose in the blood and keeps it at a safe and healthy level.
 Normal glucose levels are between 4.0 and 7.7 millimoles [mmol] per litre [L].